turingschool/curriculum-site/module4/projects/tech_challenges/index.md

 layout: page
 ---

 Technical challenges may be given as part of the interview process to help assess candidates on how they break down problems, communicate their logic and reasoning, demonstrate their technical knowledge, and implement a working solution.
 Our goal is to provide you with the opportunity to practice these skills and develop a good process.
-Over the course of 1 week, students will complete daily timed technical challenges and reflect on their approach to these problems.
+Students will complete timed technical challenges and reflect on their approach to these problems.

 These scenarios are focused on helping you develop a good approach and do not always allow enough time to complete the challenge.
 Do not be discouraged if you are unable to implement a solution in the alotted time.
-Some of the challenges are very difficult and assigned intentionally to emphasize process over results.
+Some of the challenges are very difficult and are assigned **intentionally to emphasize process over results**.

 <section class="call-to-action">